HomeNewsWorld Cup 2026 Qualifiers

 CONMEBOL (South America) – 6 Qualified

-Six South American teams have secured qualification, with the latest additions completing a remarkable qualifying campaign:
+Six South American teams have secured qualification, with qualifying completed in September 2025:

 • 🇦🇷